 Vermicompost elevates soil mineral content and functions as a gradual releaser of fertilisers, improves soil texture (such as bulk density and electrical conductivity), and promotes N-fixing bacteria growth.
 VC inhibits nitrogen loss by converting it to mucoproteins by microbial activity.
 VC distributes organic nutrients into the soil, providing nourishment for microorganisms and aiding in the conversion of organic phosphates to inorganic molecules.
 Moisture concentration in VC improves root weight and pepper plant health (Sivasakthivelan et al., 2021).

 VC has a major impact on soil biological properties; it promotes bacterial growth in soil.
-Enzymes, including dehydrogenases, ureases, and alkaline phosphates, are more active when exposed to VC or organic additions.
+Enzymes, including dehydrogenases, ureases, and alkaline phosphatases, are more active when exposed to VC or organic additions.
 Increased dehydrogenase levels aid in the growth of mesophilic bacteria (Uz & Tavali, 2014).

 VC supports carbon sequestration, as the use of mineral fertilisers in agriculture is a major source of pollution, contaminating water with nitrate concentrations and forming hypoxic waters (Poblete et al., 2021).
 VC promotes carbon sequestration with values ranging from

 -25.75 to -88.73 tons per hectare, compared to traditional farming of 26.49 t C ha⁻¹, thereby reducing carbon footprints.
-According to (Panda et al. 2022), VC improves soil carbon content and promotes sustainable agriculture by effectively absorbing CO₂ from the atmosphere.
+According to Panda et al. (2022), VC improves soil carbon content and promotes sustainable agriculture by effectively absorbing CO₂ from the atmosphere.

-Vermicompost mediated improvement in Plant growth and Productivity:
+Vermicompost-mediated improvement in Plant growth and Productivity:

 Vermicompost is an organic manure that promotes improved agricultural plant development and output.
 Without affecting the environment, it enhances agricultural